-Remodeling Your Master Bedroom
+Remodeling Your Main Bedroom

-You may choose to remodel your master bedroom for any number of reasons, says Valerie Steil, ASID, of Marc T. Nielsen Interiors in Valparaiso, Ind.
+You may choose to remodel your main bedroom for any number of reasons, says Valerie Steil, ASID, of Marc T. Nielsen Interiors in Valparaiso, Ind.
 You may be tired of your current color scheme.
 You may be facing a change in your life situation.
 You may be looking forward to staying in your home as you get older, and you want to prepare for any physical limitations you face as you get older.
 You may simply want more space.

 "Sometimes the need for change is more emotional in nature, the loss of a partner, either to divorce or death," Steil says.
 "It could be a way to remove any memories or influence of your partner's former spouse."